nicolas-robette/GDAtools/README.md

 \

 Initially, I developed `GDAtools` because the [`FactoMineR`](http://factominer.free.fr/) package, which I was using at the time, did not offer some of the techniques I needed, in particular specific MCA.
-So I tried to program the main functions of `GDAtools` to be compatible with the MCA of [`FactoMineR`] and vice versa.
+So I tried to program the main functions of `GDAtools` to be compatible with the MCA of [`FactoMineR`](http://factominer.free.fr/) and vice versa.
 Then I discovered the [`ade4`](http://pbil.univ-lyon1.fr/ade4/home.php?lang=eng) package, which offers an incredibly rich range of possibilities.
 However, it is oriented towards ecology, which does not exactly correspond to the needs of social scientists (of which I am one).
-However, I was very much inspired by it for the GDAtools 2.0 version, in particular for the multi-table methods, with instrumental variables, etc.
+Still, I was very much inspired by it for the GDAtools 2.0 version, in particular for the multi-table methods, with instrumental variables, etc.
 Lately, I have also tried to develop the package a bit beyond the GDA toolkit "à la Le Roux et Rouanet", which was the initial goal.

 \